 Download Full Text (2.0 MB)

-Front: 'Konzentrationslager Florenburg' printed in red in top left along with written in number and block .
-Handwritten message in pencil.
-Back: Second half of letter, with purple circular hand stamp 'D' and "25" written in pencil on bottom.
 Information Provided by Michael D. Bulmash: Flossenburg concentration camp was established in 1938 in Bavaria, near the border with Czechoslovakia.
-Prisoners were used as slave labor to extract granite from the quarry and as well in armaments making.
-Approximately one third of the prisoners who passed through Flossenburg perished through malnutrition, disease, overwork, and executions.
+Prisoners were used as slave labor to extract granite from the quarry and as well in the German armaments industry.
+Approximately one third of the prisoners who passed through Flossenburg perished from malnutrition, disease, overwork, and executions.

 8 1/4 x 5 7/8"